adito0/compsys725/README.md

 $ ACCT upi123
 from server: +account valid, send password
 ```
-- If account provided corresponds to the username provided and have password have been provided
+- If account provided corresponds to the username provided and have password have been provided:
 ```
 $ ACCT upi123
 from server: !account ok. skip the password
 ```
-- If account provided does not correspond to the username provided
+- If account provided does not correspond to the username provided:
 ```
 $ ACCT upi000
 from server: -invalid account, try again